benlyazid/AnimeAvatar/README.md

 Ps : The script can  download just 1000 image in day because it's use the ```api.genderize.io``` that is limited in 1000 request in day to select the gender of images.

-After that in the Backend folder run ```nmp run webp``` to convert all the new Images that you add to webp format

 ## License